Art051/my-app/README.md

 - Fulfill promise of making a bingo game generator for someone to use to save them time.

 ####TO-DO
+Generate PDF containing tables representing each card generated.
-Refactor and tidy up a lot.
+~Refactor and tidy up a lot.~ Tidied up a little bit.
-Figure out binding of boolean fields
+~Figure out binding of boolean fields.~ Done